 ||W.S.
 Winston Ho is working with industry to commercialize his innovative carbon-capturing membranes.|

 ||Professor David Wood founded a company, Protein Capture Science, LLL, which is developing highly useful biotechnologies through engineering proteins and enzymes for specific applications.
 This work is exciting to many people in industry because of the flexibility and economies his processes could afford them||

 ||Professor Eduardo Reátegui's doctoral work provided the basis for launching Minnepura Technologies, a start-up at the University of Minnesota.

-Develop and recruit talent; diversify your workforce
+Hire students and alumni; develop and recruit talent; diversify your workforce

 - Introduce undergrads to your company by sponsoring a Capstone Research project.

 - Create competitive scholarships or graduate fellowships for students who will be the next generation of talented leaders for your company.